Cohomology classes of interval positroid varieties and a conjecture of Liu: Introduction

-Extending work of Postnikov \cite{postnikov-positroids}, Knutson, Lam, and Speyer \cite{positroidjuggling} have defined a collection of subvarieties $\Pi_f$ of Grassmannians called \emph{positroid varieties}, indexed by certain affine permutations $f$.
-These are exactly the varieties obtained by projecting a Richardson variety in the flag variety $\Fl(n)$ to $\Gr(k,n)$.
-They show that the positroid variety $\Pi_f$ has cohomology class $\phi(\tilde{F}_f)$, where $\tilde{F}_f$ is the affine Stanley symmetric function of $f$.
-Given an ordinary permutation $w \in S_n$, say $f_w$ is the bijection $\Z \to \Z$ with
+Building on work of Postnikov \cite{postnikov-positroids}, Knutson, Lam, and Speyer \cite{positroidjuggling} have defined a collection of subvarieties $\Pi_f$ of Grassmannians called \emph{positroid varieties}, indexed by certain affine permutations $f$.
+A positroid variety is defined by imposing some rank conditions on cyclic intervals of columns of matrices representing points in $\Gr_k(n)$, and any irreducible variety defined by such rank conditions is a positroid variety.
+They show that the positroid variety $\Pi_f$ has cohomology class $\phi(\tilde{F}_f)$, where $\tilde{F}_f$ is the affine Stanley symmetric function of $f$, as defined in \cite{lam-affine-stanley}.
+Given an ordinary permutation $w \in S_n$, define a bijection $f_w : \ZZ \to \ZZ$ by